jrl-umi3218/mc_panda/README.md

 And it provides some panda-specific FSM states:
 - `PandaStop`: immediately stop panda motion execution
-- `WaitForCollisionState`: monitor panda contact sensor until certain threshold are reached
+- `PandaWaitForCollision`: monitor panda contact sensor until certain threshold are reached
-- `PumpDropoffState`: sends a dropoff command to the panda's pump and wait for the command completion
+- `PumpDropOff`: sends a dropOff command to the panda's pump and wait for the command completion
-- `PumpStopState`: interrupt the pump operation
+- `PumpStop`: interrupt the pump operation
-- `PumpVacuumState`: sends a vacuum command to the panda's pump and wait for the command completion
+- `PumpVacuum`: sends a vacuum command to the panda's pump and wait for the command completion

+See [state examples](src/states/examples.yaml) for details on the available parameters for each state.

 Dependencies
 ------------